CUH Logo

 Diagram of the cervix before and after surgery labelled: uterus, cervix, vagina, tumour (before) and stitch (after)

 • Hysterectomy - the cervix and uterus, and the fallopian tubes are removed.
 In a radical hysterectomy the tissue at the side of the uterus (the parametrium) and the top part of the vagina are also removed.
 If a woman has already gone through the menopause then the ovaries are usually removed as well.
 However, in younger pre-menopausal women the ovaries will ideally be left as removing them brings on an early menopause.
-More information can be found on Jo's cervical cancer trust website (opens in a new tab).
+More information can be found on the hysterectomy page of Jo's cervical cancer trust website (opens in a new tab).

 Additional therapies